 Julian Bakery went from using cauliflower in their round, dark, and ugly Paleo Wraps in January and February to the final good looking Paleo Wrap at the end of April.
-His “Verified Lab Results” were submitted to Medallion Labs on April 29th, 2013.
+His first “Verified Lab Results” were submitted to Medallion Labs on April 29th, 2013.
 Then the lying weasel took out the Himalayan Salt and had another test done on September 29th, 2013 so his wraps wouldn’t be “exactly” like the Improv’eat wrap.
 (Click Here)

 Heath Squier and Julian Bakery have been in business raping the low carb and diabetic communities since 1990 and the first three pictures indicate this is the best product they could come up with?… on their own until…they found Todd’s company Improv’eat, and were denied private labeling?
 What did Heath Squier do?
 Why, he supposedly hiked on over to the Philippines and had his own coconut wraps made.
 Who cares if Todd has a pending patent?
 Nothing has ever stopped Heath from bilking anyone before-why would he have any qualms about bilking Todd Fitts and Improv’eat?
 Well, it appears he doesn’t have any qualms.
 Can you see now why I call him Bernie Madoff?
 It seems once a crook always a crook.

 Given the long shelf life of “The Pure Wraps” Improv’eat did not want anything leaching into their wraps so they made their packaging biodegradable non-GMO cellulose.
 In English: there are no plastics with phthalates or dioxins (these are baddies) that could potentially contaminate the wraps.
 Is it possible Heath copied this too or did he just not know about it?
 Perhaps when Heath reads this he will copy their packaging too.